cmdline-outi/cmdline-outi.github.io/cmdline_course.md

 I also learned how to make branches (```git branch [branch name]```) and switch between them (```git checkout -b [branch name]```) as well as how to merge branches (```git merge [branch name]```).

-### Final project
+### Final assignment

-The final project of this course was to build this website and publish it on GitHub pages.
+The final assignment of this course was to build this website and publish it on GitHub pages.
 I learned how to create a template repositiory and how to display webpage while editing by using ```bundle exec jekyll serve```.
 Now I know how to build a GitHub webpage.

 ![kuva](https://thumbs.dreamstime.com/z/mature-man-computer-smiling-20855484.jpg)